 3. IUD Expelled During Menstruation

-Hormonal and copper IUDs (as well as copper chains and copper balls) can be completely expelled during your period, without you even noticing.
+Hormonal and copper IUDs (as well as copper chains and copper balls) can be expelled entirely during your period without you even noticing.

 If the IUD strings are no longer tangible, or your menstruation is suddenly stronger than usual, your IUD may have come out.